 Rodent traps are the best to use since rat poison is not suitable for use in restaurants or in any other food preparation facility.
 Traps are placed strategically to maximize kill rates.
 We change and clean the traps in every weekly, bi-weekly or monthly pest control visit.
 Rats are notoriously fearful of changes in their immediate environment.
 If you are a restaurant owner attempting to control pests on your own do not use poison indoors.
 The reason being that traces of rodenticide can come in contact with equipment or food itself resulting in serious contamination issues.
 In addition, using poison inside can lead to problems with rats dying in wall voids or in areas that are not easily accessible resulting in further problems with contamination and smell.
 Rats are notoriously wary of changes in their environment.
-In the video bellow you can see a rat noticing and avoiding the baited trap.
+In the video below you can see a rat noticing and avoiding the baited trap.
 Changing and removing and adding traps on a regular basis is necessary to reduce a rat population.

 How To Get Rid of Mice in a Restaurant

 If it is mice and not rats, it doesn’t make dealing with the problem any better.
 While you should expect far less damage when dealing with mice they do pose a serious health hazard.
 Mice reproduce fast so a very small problem can turn into a serious infestation in no time.
 Many restaurants in Toronto are along the subway line or along busy streets.
-That means that they are often houses in century-old structures with many potential entry points.
+That means that they are often housed in century-old structures with many potential entry points.
 Add to that most structures on main streets are attached and over the years rodents like rats and mice have created highways to travel from one structure to another.
 With back and front doors opening often that adds to the problem.
 Given that no rat or mouse poison is permitted in a restaurant mechanical traps are the only way to deal with the problem.
 Aside from the traditional snap traps, there are other more efficient ways to trap mice.
 Tin Cats or rectangular box mouse traps can capture many mice at a time.
 Regular maintenance from a pest control technician guarantees that no mice remain in the traps for too long.

 There are many suggested DIY rodent control methods for people who want to save money or don’t want to go through the hustle of hiring a licensed exterminator.
 Remember that you can’t use rodenticides and poisons in your restaurant or anywhere food is handled for the obvious risk of contaminating the food.
 Common DIY rat and mice control methods include;